ferayece/BDA/index.md

 ## Intro to Statistics (BDA 501)

-+ Basic statistical methods for understand the data.
++ Basic statistical methods for understanding the data.

 + All slides shared by Instructor are [available](/files/BDA501/all_slides)